andrewppar/logos/README.md

    2. bulma - A CSS framework: `npm i bulma`
    3. bulma tooltip - An extension to the standard bulma: `npm i bulma-tooltip`

 3. Install java (openjdk).
 You can check whether java is already installed by calling `java --version`.
-If it is not installed directions for your platform can be found [1](https://openjdk.java.net/install/ "here")
+If it is not installed directions for your platform can be found [here](https://openjdk.java.net/install/)

 4. Install leiningen.
 Directions can be found [here](https://leiningen.org/#install)